Breadcrumb

 Current research projects

-• ST4TE (2024-2027).
+• ST4TE: Strategies for just and equitable transitions in Europe (2024-2027).
 The project aims to investigate the impact of the green, digital and twin transition on inequalities among individuals and territories on the one hand and, on the other, to explore the way in which existing inequalities affect the transition paths creating cycles of inequalities and slow transition.
 ST4TE uses both quantitative methods (econometrics, machine-learning and agent-based modelling) as well as qualitative methods (narrative interviews, case studies and workshops) to analyse the different patterns of inequalities and envisage custom made policies to counterbalance the unequal effects of the twin transition.
-Sofia Strid is the UGOT PI and leader of WP5, Anna Hedenus is a member of the UGOT team.
-Funded with 35 million SEK by EU Horizon Europe.
+The UGOT team consists of Sofia Strid (PI), Anna Hedenus and Martin Hultman.
+Funded with 3 million euro by EU Horizon Europe.

 • SUPPORTER: Securing sports education through innovative and inclusive gender equality plans (2023-2025) aims to advance inclusive gender+ equality within the European Research Area.
 It supports institutions to develop intersectional, innovative, inclusive and impactful (4I) gender equality plans, tailored to sports higher education institutions, and explicitly addressing gender-based violence including sexual harassment.
 SUPPORTER is coordinated by the European Science Foundation (ESF).
 Sofia Strid is UGOT PI and leader of WP2.
-The UGOT team includes Angelika Simonsson, Karin Grahn and Suzanne Lundvall.
-Funded with 12 million SEK by EU Horizon Europe (grant agreement no 101094529).
+The UGOT team includes Nathalie Wuiame, Karin Grahn and Suzanne Lundvall.
+Funded with 1,1 million euro by EU Horizon Europe

 • ACCTING: Advancing behavioural change through an inclusive green deal (2021-2025).
 ACCTING mobilises research experimentation and innovation to advance a gender equal, inclusive and socially just European Green Deal.
 It specifically focuses on inequalities produced and reproduced in the context of Green Deal policy and interventions.
 It is based on interdisciplinary conceptual and methodological framework, inspired by strategic policy design-thinking.
 Starting with an extensive mapping and comparative analysis of bottom-up environmental initiatives in 34 countries, including the collection of 410 narratives followed by 41 experimental studies from eight research lines, results are fed into multi-sectoral so-called Open Studios to co-create innovative solutions.
 Results are used for further experimentation, including through pilot actions with mass implementation potential.
 The project relies on a 12 European partner consortium and researchers in 30+ countries.
 ACCTING coordinated by the European Science Foundation in Strasbourg.
 Sofia Strid is ACCTING's Scientific Coordinator, UGOT PI and leader of WP3.
-Funded with 50 million SEK by EU Horizon 2020 (grant agreement no 101036504) and
+Funded with 5 million euro by EU Horizon 2020.

 • UniSAFE: Gender-based Violence and Institutional Responses: Building a Knowledge-base and Operational Tools to make Universities and Research Organisations Safe (2021-2024).
 UniSAFE analysis gender-based violence and sexual harassment in higher education in Europe.
 A nine EU-partner team and national researchers, all in all some 50 multidisciplinary researchers and innovators, investigates policies and legal frameworks in the EU27+ and in European research performing organisations, designs and implements the largest ever prevalence study in EU research performing organisations (n=42,000), conducts 16 in-depth case studies of organisational responses and infrastructures in 15 member states, and interviews 60 researchers at higher risk of gender-based violence.
 UniSAFE is coordinated by the European Science Foundation in Strasbourg.
-Sofia Strid is UniSAFE's Scientific Coordinator and leader of WP6.
-Funded with 35 million SEK by EU Horizon 2020 (grant agreement no. 101006261)
+Sofia Strid is UniSAFE's Scientific Coordinator and leads the research groups at UGOT and Örebro University, she also leads WP6.
+Funded with 3,2 million euro by EU Horizon 2020.

 • RESISTIRÉ: Responding to Outbreaks through Co-creative Inclusive Equality Strategies (2021-2023).
 RESISTIRÉ, and its 11-partner EU-team, contributes to the reduction of gendered and intersectional inequalities arising from COVID-19 policy responses and creates innovative operational tools to address inequalities.
 It is designed to achieve its results through multi-disciplinary research insights, cross-sectoral co-creation, solution development and a wide dissemination strategy.
 The project will provide in-depth knowledge and understanding of existing problems, as well as current and future priorities and solutions.
 RESISTIRÉ is coordinated by the European Science Foundation in Strasbourg.
-Sofia Strid is RESISTIRÉ's Scientific Coordinator and leader of WP3.
-Funded with 50 million SEK by the EU H2020 (grant agreement no 101015990) and
+Sofia Strid is RESISTIRÉ's Scientific Coordinator and leads the research groups at UGOT and Örebro University, she also leads WP3.
+Funded with 5,2 million euro by the EU H2020.

 Previous projects